 We offer three types of programs for high school students.
-All classes are free to high school students residing in California.
-For more information on any of these programs, please check with your school counselor or email the High School Programs Office at dualenrollment@ccsf.edu.
+All classes are free to high school students residing in California (except for international students, including F1, B1/B2, J1 VISA holders).
+For more information on any of these programs, please check with your school counselor or email the High School Programs Office at dualenroll-ment@ccsf.edu.